Auckland needs to get bigger

 In Auckland the median house price is currently 6.4 times the median income.

 Under the draft Auckland plan, Auckland could by 2040 end up like Hong Kong – where house prices are more than ten times the median household income.
-Again, this will restrict ownership to the wealthy, but also lead to significantly increasing as a proportion of income.
+Again, this will restrict ownership to the wealthy, but also lead to rents significantly increasing as a proportion of income.
 Already a growing number of families are paying more than 30% of their income in rent.
 Under the intensification plan, some families could end up having to spend over half their income on rent.

 I conclude:

 Auckland needs to grow outwards as well as upwards.
 A plan to have 75% of new dwellings occur within the current urban limit is too draconian.
-A 50/50 split would be a far better balance for Auckland's future.
-The and the Commission have both asked the Council to alter their plan, to allow the city to grow outwards as well as upwards.
-I they listen.
+A 50/50 split would be a far better balance for Auckland’s future.
+The Government and the Productivity Commission have both asked the Council to alter their plan, to allow the city to grow outwards as well as upwards.
+I hope they listen.